 EditACL: This option is used to add Users to the Access Control List (ACL) where Permissions may be edited.

-For adding a new ACL Entry, click Add in the EditACL dialog box.
+For adding a new ACL Entry, click Add in the EditACL dialog box, as shown in Figure 5.

 Figure 6: Edit ACL dialog

 To edit a new ACL Entry, select the ACL to edit and click on Edit.
-The Edit Permissions dialog box displayed.
+The Edit Permissions dialog box displayed, as shown in Figure 6.

 Figure 7: Editing permissions

 Subscribe/Receive: This option is used to subscribe or receive messages on a destination.
-A dialog box is displayed, containing subscribed or received messages.
+A dialog box is displayed, as shown in Figure 7, containing subscribed or received messages.

 Figure 8: Subscribe messages dialog